Tars4815/belvedere-summer-school/docs/module1/module1.md

 # Introduction

-The module 1 introduce the Belvedere Glacier, the Summer .
+The module 1 introduce the Belvedere Glacier.

 ## Table of contents